sephajebi/home/_pages/teaching.md

-> Courses TA'ed as BSc/MSc student Isfahan University of Technology
+> Courses TA'ed as BSc/MSc student at Isfahan University of Technology

 * <b>Computational Complexity (graduate)</b> (2019)
 * <b>Elements of Matrics and Linear Algebra</b> (2018)